Wissance/WeatherControl/README.md

 * update
 * delete

-##### 4.2.4 Factories for objects convertion
+##### 4.2.4 Factories for objects transformation

-They are static classes in a `Factories` dicrectory, the looking quite simple:
+They are static classes in a `Factories` directory, the looking quite simple:

 ```csharp
 namespace Wissance.WeatherControl.WebApi.V2.Factories